Blueprint South transmission line project

 Open house meetings

-Open house meetings were held in Prineville, Bend, Chiloquin and Klamath Falls on March 10-13, 2025.
+Open house meetings were held in Prineville, Bend, Chiloquin and Klamath Falls on March 10-13, 2025, and in Redmond and Christmas Valley April 23-24, 2025, respectively.
 For those unable to attend an in-person meeting, a virtual option was held on March 18, 2025.
 Watch the meeting or view the slides below.

 Submit public comments